 Grow non-native fruit: How to get non-native fruit on your island

 If this is your first Animal Crossing title, you might have wondered why everyone shared which fruit their island had at the very start.
 It wasn’t just to shove it in the face of peach fans who had nothing but pears.
-Every island is assigned one native fruit: Peaches, pears, oranges, apples, or cherries.
-There are coconuts, too, but you can only grab these from Nook Miles Ticket islands without resorting to other players who’ve already nabbed one to cultivate.
+Every island is assigned one native fruit: peaches, pears, oranges, apples, or cherries.
+There are coconuts, too, but you’ll find these on virtually any deserted island you visit.

 Your island’s native fruit isn’t worth much to the Nook twins.
 They’re a common sight.
 But get your hands on any other fruit not native to your island, and you can start to make some good money.

-The trick here is to track down these non-native fruits and plant them on your island to begin growing more.
+The trick here is to track down these imported fruits and plant them on your island to begin growing more.
 You can turn one tree’s worth of cherries into three more trees and nine cherries, and the multiplication can just go from there.
-And you don’t need to rely on random Nook Miles Ticket tours or friends and family, either.
-Your virtual Mom ships you a non-native fruit shortly after you arrive on the island.
-Plant that to begin your fruit market monopoly.
+Some deserted islands will have non-native fruit, and you have an 80% chance any friends’ islands you visit will have a different local fruit.
+Plus your virtual Mom ships you a non-native fruit shortly after you arrive on the island.

 Save your rarest bugs and fish: The most valuable Animal Crossing fish and insects

-If you’re at all invested in Animal Crossing social media, you’ll know people go nuts for the rarest creatures.
-Tarantulas, stringfish, oarfish, and the elusive coelacanth are all fine examples of specimens that Timmy and Tommy will pay a pretty penny for.
+If you’re at all invested in Animal Crossing social media, you’ll know people go nuts when they snag the rarest fish and bugs.
+Dorados, great white sharks, scorpions, horned Hercules, and the elusive coelacanth are all fine examples of specimens for which Timmy and Tommy will pay a pretty penny.

-You can’t really predict when C.J. will come along looking for fish, or when Flick will appear to buy up your insects, but sticking your best catches in storage until they do will be worth it in the long run.
-Both these merchants offer a 50% premium on their speciality.
-Say you catch 20 tarantulas on a Nook Miles Ticket island tour.
+Unless you’re in urgent need of money, patience will reward you handsomely.
+Say you catch 20 scorpions on a Nook Miles Ticket island tour.
 Nook’s entrepreneurial offspring will give you 160,000 for the lot.
 Sounds great, right?
 Well, sell them to Flick and you’ll net a cool 240,000 bells instead.
 Take that, capitalism!

 Play the stalk market: How to use turnips to make millions

-Stocks.
-Stalks.
-Stonks.
-Call them what you want.
-Just like real life, this is where the big bucks are made.
+Just like real-life stocks, playing the stalk market is where the big bucks are made (or lost).
 Turnips are the name of the game, and you can make a killing flipping these root vegetables each and every week.
-But it’s a bit of a gamble.
-If you don’t have the connections to make the most of this business opportunity, exercise due caution.
+But it’s a bit of a gamble, unless you do the research and use your connections to change it from a guessing game to a science.

-The price the Nook twins will offer for your turnips changes twice each day: Before noon, and after noon.
+The price the Nook twins will offer for your turnips changes twice each day: Before noon and after noon.
+That gives you twelve chances to sell from Monday a.m. through Saturday p.m. on your island or a friend’s island.
 They can offer far below what you might have paid, or several times that on any given day, so it’s incredibly important that you keep checking in and try your luck.
-Prices are said to more commonly peak on Tuesdays, with Saturday generally offering the worst trade-in value.
-So hit up a few friends for their island’s prices throughout the week, and look to make as much cash as you can.

 Go on island tours: Which Nook islands to look out for